vorotina/design/README.md

 bus.broadcast(message, payload);
 ```

+#### src/notifications.service.js
-#### To serve notifications for Header module used src/notifications.service.js
+used to serve notifications for Header module

 ```javascript
 // subscribes to bus and wait for specific message,